NikitaWeW/nicecs/README.md

-Actually, its just an EC (entity component) as the library provides no systems api, because it is really easy to implement them and each project needs a slightly different approach.
-Nonetheless, i used the ecs term as it is more common.
+Actually, its just an EC (entity component) as the library provides no systems api.
+Nonetheless, i use the ecs term as it is more common.

 ## Features